 17. Look for a Rattan or Wicker Nightstand

 A rattan or wicker nightstand is one of those pieces that works in almost any bedroom and tends to be much more affordable than a traditional wooden one.
 This room uses a rattan nightstand styled with a block-print lampshade, a small framed photo, and a wicker basket tucked underneath for extra storage, and it feels perfectly at home beside the floral upholstered headboard and gingham bedding.
-The scalloped shape of the headboard is also worth noting.
-A scalloped or curved headboard in floral or block-print fabric is such a strong cottagecore statement piece.

 18. Bring Out a Patchwork Quilt as Your Main Bedding